-We face competition from other entities that acquire pharmaceutical royalties, including competitors that are in the similar business of acquiring pharmaceutical royalties.
+We face competition from other entities that acquire pharmaceutical royalties, including competitors that acquire royalties on products that meet our investment criteria and are of the typical size of transaction we pursue.
 There are a limited number of suitable and attractive acquisition opportunities available in the market.
 Therefore, competition to acquire such assets can be intense.
 We are subject to competition from other potential royalty buyers, including from the companies that market the products on which royalties are paid, financial institutions and other entities.
 These potential royalty buyers may be larger and better capitalized than us.
 We may not be able to identify and obtain a sufficient number of asset acquisition opportunities to invest the full amount of capital that may be available to us.
 There can be no assurance that we will continue to acquire royalties on biopharmaceutical products and companies that hold biopharmaceutical royalties on terms that are acceptable to us.
+Technological advances in data analytics and artificial intelligence are enabling new factors of competition for our traditional competitors, and may reduce barriers of entry for new competitors.